pilot2254/discord-funnies/README.md

 # Troll people and your friends with funny notes in your messages

+### THIS ONE SHOULD NOT BE USED FOR IMPERSONATING, SCAMMING, ETC. IM NOT RESPONSIBLE FOR ANY DAMAGES CAUSED :)

 > [!IMPORTANT]
 > Discord uses Markdown.
 Make sure to put text in a quote (`>`) and as a subscript (`-#`) before the text.
 Example:
 >```